chanshiyucx/blog/journal/004-interview-simulation.md

 - I haven't faced that exact situation, but I'm excited to learn.
 - I know the concept, but I'm not sure how to express it in English.
 - I don't really understand the concept.
+- I don't speak German very well.
+Can we speak English?